 Exercise & Health Studies graduate Áine Byrne from Tinahely, Co Wicklow talks about her experience of the course and how she found her place in Waterford

 How did you find the BA (Hons) in Exercise & Health Studies?

-It was absolutely amazing I didn’t really know what I wanted to do when I started college.
-I knew that I wanted to do something with health and sport and I was kind of drawn to the health and exercise course because all of the modules were so different you were dipping your toe into everything so we had modules with nutrition, activity, intellectual disability and loads of different things.
-I was lucky enough to be with people who loved their course as well and I had so much fun and learned a lot along the way, it has really helped me choose what I want to do after I graduate.
+It was absolutely amazing, I didn’t really know what I wanted to do when I started college.
+I knew that I wanted to do something with health and sport, so I was drawn to the health and exercise course because all of the modules were so different; you were dipping your toe into so many different modules, like nutrition, activity for intellectual disability and strenght and conditioning just to name a few.
+I am graduating today as an Exercise and Health Specialist with REPS Ireland Qualification.
+I was also lucky enough to be with people who loved the course as much as I did; I had so much fun and learned a lot along the way, it has really helped me choose what I want to do after I graduate.

 What are you hoping to go on and do?

 I want to work with people who have intellectual and physical disabilities, in a recreational setting, so playing games and training and competing in competitions.
 I completed my work placement with Brothers of Charity in Ferrybank, it is a day centre for people who have intellectual disabilities and I was in the recreation department and just feel in love with the work.
 Currently I am working as a Gym Instructor to build my experience, I am really enjoying it at the moment.
 I love working with people and helping them reach their own personal goals has been amazing.